 Parents have a legal duty to ensure that their child receives an education.

-If you know or think that your child is having difficulties attending school you should contact the Year team concerned.
+If you know or think that your child is having difficulties attending school you should contact their form tutor in the first instance.
 It is better to do this sooner rather than later so that we can deal with the issue as quickly as possible.

 Absences can be reported by the following ways: